ys96722/EDAflight/README.md

 ##### 3.2.4 Busiest airports (YL)

-### 4 Case study
-#### 4.1 delay ~  m_year (Yoon)
+##### 3.2.5 delay ~  m_year (Yoon)

 ![Mean Delay by Manufactured Year](plots/Mean Delay by Manufactured Year.png)

 Based on the graph above, the average delay times have sharp declines and inclines throughout all of the years.
 This may be due to several possible causes.
 Certain planes stop flying after some age, leading to sudden decrease and increase during the cycles when old planes stop flying and new planes start flying.
 Also, this may be due to the fact that the overall quality of the planes in a certain year is much more influential in the delay times, leading to sharp differences in each year/cycle.

 ### 5 Conclusion